sarvex/AQUARMOURY/Wraith/README.md

 ![API Monitor Undetected](https://github.com/slaeryan/AQUARMOURY/blob/master/Wraith/Screenshots/api-monitor-undetected.PNG "API Monitor Undetected")

-As we can see, our injection wasn't intercepted by our _EDR_ and the **assumption here being that the EDR relies on Ring-3/User-Mode hooks instead of KernelMode ETW Threat Intelligence functions to gain visibility into potentially suspicious actions**(which most of them do thanks to MS :))
+As we can see, our injection wasn't intercepted by our _EDR_ and the **assumption here being that the EDR relies on Ring-3/User-Mode hooks instead of KernelMode ETW Threat Intelligence functions to gain visibility into potentially suspicious actions**(which most of them do not thanks to MS :))

 Oh, and if you're wondering about the `NtAllocateVirtualMemory/NtWriteVirtualMemory` calls, it is actually called internally by `CreateProcessA` as visible from the Call Stack and the ones at the beginning highlighted in red are related to the shellcode execution cradle which inline-executes our injector blob and does not pertain to our remote injection technique itself as visible from the first argument which is `GetCurrentProcess`.